Genivia/ugrep/README.md

 - Ultra fast with new match algorithms, easily beating grep, ripgrep, silver searcher, hyperscan, sift, etc. see [performance benchmarks](#speed)

-- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load .ugrep preferences
+- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load .ugrep preferences (requires ugrep v2.4.0)

       ug PATTERN ...                         ugrep --config PATTERN ...